getodk/docs/src/collect-projects.rst

 .. _collect-delete-project:

-Deleting a project
+Deleting a Project
 ~~~~~~~~~~~~~~~~~~

 #.
 Tap the :ref:`Project <collect-projects>` icon on the upper right of the :ref:`Main Menu <main-menu>` screen
 #.
 Select the Project you want to delete if it is not already the current Project
 #.
 Tap :guilabel:`Settings` and then :guilabel:`Project Management`
 #.
-Tap :guilabel:`Delete` and confirm that you are sure you want to delete the Project
+Tap :guilabel:`Delete` and confirm that you want to delete the Project